heatwavemag/heatwavemag.github.io/content/blog/preprint_editorial_031125.md

-    to fostering a diverse ecosystem of forms that could facilitate the worldwide unleashing of communist measures (centered on expropriation) necessary to undermine capitalism and its corollaries (the state, patriarchy, race, etc.).
+    to fostering a diverse ecosystem of forms that could facilitate the worldwide unleashing of communist measures (centered on expropriation) necessary to undermine capitalism and its corollaries (the state, gender, race, species).
 On this latter point, Neel's observations in "[The Knife at Your
     Throat](https://brooklynrail.org/2022/10/field-notes/The-Knife-At-Your-Throat/)"
     (*Brooklyn Rail*, October 2022) are instructive: "On their own, both